Constellation research focus

 We expect increasingly advanced AI to be increasingly widely deployed and have increasingly large impacts.

-• We are also looking for people to capture the state of how AI is currently being used, including identifying and understanding the following:
+1. We are looking for people to capture the state of how AI is currently being used, including identifying and understanding the following:

 • The applications in which AI is currently most commercially valuable